 Yes, if you’re looking to enjoy the charms of the French Riviera without having to fend the hordes that will flock to its small fishing villages, then this film is the ticket!
 As a result of this film, Bardot had decided to move there, thus putting Provence on the map for anyone interested in travelling to somewhere peaceful and picturesque.
 More celebrities would soon follow this route, thus making Provence the desired getaway for many people.

 As you can see, with these 5 films, Provence holds a firm place in cinematic history.
 In fact, the French have always loved cinema, and many villages benefit from being featured in so many films because of that love.
-And with that, we had picked out the best films to see that showcase this beautiful paradise that can take you away from the everyday hustle-and-bustle of modernity.
+And with that, we picked out the best films to see that showcase this beautiful paradise that can take you away from the everyday hustle and bustle of modernity.

-So, we hoped you enjoyed this list of films that will take you on a journey through Provence!
+So, we hope you enjoyed this list of films that will take you on a journey through Provence!
 Happy viewing!

 Katherine Rundell is a long-time writer and editor at Custom Writing Services.
 She is also a freelance writer for various sites and publications.
 As a professional writer and blogger, her expertise is writing book reviews and proofreading.
 In her spare time, she likes to watch travel movies and critique them on her blog.